Meet Shirley Rivera

 (and check out her occasional blog posts)

-I also am a habit coach.
+I also am a habit coach and trainer.
 I am a Tiny Habits® Certified Coach, with a specialty in An Improv Mindset for the Workspace, which includes Building Environmental Health & Safety Habits.

 Resource Catalysts is a California corporation and remains committed to an Environmental Strategic Planning approach – a proactive approach to balancing environmental compliance and financial objectives, while anticipating environmental protection concerns and energy industry trends.

 I connect the dots.
 I make sense of the regulatory and permit processes and framework, project developers’ objectives, and the perspectives of affected communities.
 I connect people who may have seemingly disparate perspectives to create meaningful and useful ideas and results.
 I am trained to help people shift behaviors and easily develop habits, with an interest in creating workspace culture shifts for building healthy habits, practicing servant leader philosophies, creating self-mentoring opportunities, and promoting professional development.

 In early 2014, I left EPA, and later that year, I re-established R|CAT.
 R|CAT’s environmental project management and environmental decision-making support services remain directed at three primary practice areas – air quality, energy projects, and environmental communications.
 Complementing R|CAT’s regulatory strategy and compliance support, I apply Behavior Design and Tiny Habits® for shaping and building healthy habits for environmental health and safety, and compliance practices in workspaces.